akashsssa/Sudoku-Game-k/README.md

 # Sudoku Game

 ## Overview
 This Python-based Sudoku game provides a graphical interface using Pygame.
 Users can solve the Sudoku puzzle manually or allow the computer to solve it.
-The interface supports selecting cells, entering numbers, and validating the solution.
+The interface supports selecting cells, entering numbers, and validating the s
 ## Features
 - Interactive GUI for playing Sudoku
 - Manual entry of numbers